 Can I Give My Baby Spices and Spiced Foods?

-For those of you that follow me on Instagram, you know that my gal Ava eats pretty darn well.
-She’s had paella made from my friend’s Portuguese mother.
-She knows her way around L&B’s pizza.
-And she is no stranger to herbs & spices.
+For those of you that follow me on Instagram, you know that my daughter eats pretty darn well.
+Before her first birthday she’s had authentic paella made from my friend’s Portuguese mother, is familiar with many NYC pizzerias, and she is no stranger to herbs an spices.
 One of her favorite activities now is helping me make dinner by shaking the spice jars onto the food.
 It gets a bit messy, but she has a blast!

 Many are surprised at the wide variety of spiced and even spicy foods that my daughter enjoys.
-I often get asked “Is it ok to give my baby or toddler spicy foods?”
+I often get asked:

 The answer is a resounding: